Benjacho/benjacho/README.md

 Also, I participated as a speaker at Open Source Events.

-- 👨🏽‍🏫  I'm currently working on Lemontech, promoting a modern legal world.
+- 👨🏽‍🏫  I'm currently studying data science, machine learning and deep learning.
 - 🌱  I'm currently involved in Full Stack development, data science, and a little bit of devops
 - 👨🏽‍💻  Working with **Laravel, PHP, Javascript, Python, Typescript, AWS services.
 - 📫  Reach me on [Twitter](https://twitter.com/benjachods).